AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/calendars/view-calendar-reports-and-event-details.md

 1. (Optional) To view additional details on the object:

-   1. Hover over the project, task, or issue name.
+   1. Mouse over the project, task, or issue name.
       A details page opens for the object.
       ![additional_object_details_-_calendar_report.png](assets/additional-object-details---calendar-report-350x131.png)